 The following liquid filters are due to their very sharp spectrum excellent for qualifying the stray light of the spectrophotometer according to the regulations of the pharmacopoeias.
 The procedure is the same for all stray light filters.

-In the new European Pharmacopoeia (10th edition, chapter 2.2.25) the checking of stray light is described as follows:
+In the European Pharmacopoeia (11th edition, chapter 2.2.25) the checking of stray light is described as follows:

 Stray light is determined at an appropriate wavelength using suitable filters or solutions.